 HOW TO SUBSCRIBE TO SHARESIGHT’S PAID SERVICES AND GET THE DISCOUNT?

 Sharesight have offered the readers here a chance to save the equivalent of four months worth of fees, for the first year of their subscription.
 This is compared if you simply signed up normally on a monthly plan.
 This offer is for those who are not currently subscribing to their paid services, but are now thinking about doing so.
 This is the discount you get if you are prepared to pay for the yearly subscription upfront.
-There are options for monthly payment although that will not qualify for this particular discount I refer to.
-The way the market has been trending down of late may make paying upfront even more worthwhile rather than leaving the funds invested!

 The key though is you must use this particular link to join.